tmpethick/switch/README.md

 This is a really simple and lightweight library that transforms checkboxes on mobiles to behave like the native mobile switches.

-To keep it as lightweight as possible it is build as a library you would copy and tweak to your needs.
-To give you an idea what this means the js doesn't have any control over the styling.
-So in order to e.g. change the color of the switch you would need to modify the css.
-You can use the default style but most people would probably want to fit it to their current design - in that case look at it as a kind of boilerplate for your checkbox.
+A minimal amount of js is used to make the switch draggable – the rest is pure css.
+So much that the basic behaviour even works without js.
+The default design is clearly heavily inspire by the iOS 7 switch but the well documentated style can easily be change to fit your design.

-Keeping it small is also the reason why it currently only supports iOS and Android.
-So when you go check out [the demo](https://tmpethick.github.io/switch/demo.html) do it on your phone or use the [touch emulator in chrome](https://developer.chrome.com/devtools/docs/mobile-emulation#emulate-touch-events) (remember to reload the page after having enabled it).
+To keep it as lightweight as possible it currently only supports iOS and Android.
+So when you go check out [the demo][demo] do it on your phone or use the [touch emulator in chrome](https://developer.chrome.com/devtools/docs/mobile-emulation#emulate-touch-events) (remember to reload the page after having enabled it).

+### Preview
 ![Example](https://tmpethick.github.io/switch/images/example.gif)
+Check out the [real thing][demo].

 ### Usage
 Add the required javascript and css to your website: